Switching from your traditional job to freelancing is a game-changer.

-For example, if you have children at school, you might decide that you’ll work 10 am to 2 pm and then 9 pm to 11 pm.
-Or if you’re living the dream on a tropical paradise you might decide you’ll work 6 am to 12 noon before hitting the beach for the afternoon.
+For example, if you have children at school, you might decide that you’ll work from 10 am to 2 pm and then from 9 pm to 11 pm.
+Or if you’re living the dream in a tropical paradise you might decide you’ll work 6 am to 12 noon before hitting the beach for the afternoon.

 That’s is the beauty of freelancing – you can choose.
 Whatever you decide, make sure you have a timetable that fits your circumstances and stick to it.

 If you don’t, then the chances are that you’ll not do any work or you’ll work non-stop.
 Both are equally dangerous.